First Trust Industrials/Producer Durables AlphaDEX Fund (NYSEARCA:FXR) Shares Up 0.7%

-First Trust Industrials/Producer Durables AlphaDEX Fund (NYSEARCA:FXR – Get Rating)’s stock price shot up 0.7% during mid-day trading on Wednesday .
-The company traded as high as $53.39 and last traded at $53.25.
-90,444 shares were traded during trading, a decline of 65% from the average session volume of 258,793 shares.
+First Trust Industrials/Producer Durables AlphaDEX Fund (NYSEARCA:FXR – Get Rating) shares shot up 0.7% during trading on Wednesday .
+The stock traded as high as $53.39 and last traded at $53.25.
+90,444 shares traded hands during mid-day trading, a decline of 65% from the average session volume of 258,793 shares.
 The stock had previously closed at $52.87.

 First Trust Industrials/Producer Durables AlphaDEX Fund Company Profile